-In this section we show that numerical integration of the simple, macroscopic STZ equations (Eqs.
-(29-31)) qualitatively and quantitatively match molecular dynamics simulations of a Lennard-Jones glass by Shi, Katz, Li and Falk [1].
+In this section we show that numerical integration of the simple, macroscopic STZ equations [Eqs.
+(29)-(33)] qualitatively and quantitatively match molecular dynamics simulations of a Lennard-Jones glass by Shi, Katz, Li, and Falk [18].
 The simulations were performed in a simple shear geometry with periodic Lees-Edwards boundary conditions.
+The parameter range for the simulations was chosen to ensure that the glass exhibits strain localization, and stress-strain curves were computed for a variety of quenches and strain rates.

-The parameter range for the simulations was The investigators calculated the potential energy per atom and strain rate as a function of position for several different strains.
+The investigators calculated the potential energy per atom and strain rate as a function of position for several different strains.
 They used the data to investigate the hypothesis (found in the STZ model and other models) that the local plastic strain rate is related to an effective temperature or free volume.
-In [1], they show that a value for the steady state effective temperature, χ{∞} , can be rigorously extracted from a thorough analysis of the simulation data.
+In [18], they show that a value for the steady state effective temperature, χ{∞} , can be rigorously extracted from a thorough analysis of the simulation data.
 In this paper we numerically integrate the STZ equations in the same infinite strip geometry, and compare the results to simulation data.
-Building on the work of Shi, et al., we choose parameters for the STZ theory to match the conditions found in the simulations.
+Building on the work of Shi et al., we choose parameters for the STZ theory to match the conditions found in the simulations.

 In experiments and simulations, boundary conditions on the particles at the top and bottom of the strip impact the dynamics and may influence strain localization.
-Shi, et al. chose periodic boundary conditions for their simulations, while other investigators [19] have chosen rigid rough walls.
+Shi et al. chose periodic boundary conditions for their simulations, while other investigators [19] have chosen rigid rough walls.
 While both sets of simulations exhibit strain localization, features of the localization process are different in each case and it is unclear whether the differences are due to the dissimilar boundary conditions or other features of the simulations.